magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_menu.md

 The Magento menu widget source is <a href="{{site.mage2000url}}lib/web/mage/menu.js" target="_blank">lib/web/mage/menu.js</a>.

 <h2 id="menu_init">Initialize menu</h2>
-For information about how to initilize a widget in a JS component or `.phtml` template, see the <a href="{{site.baseurl}}frontend-dev-guide/javascript/">Initialize JavaScript</a> topic.
+For information about how to initialize a widget in a JS component or `.phtml` template, see the <a href="{{site.baseurl}}frontend-dev-guide/javascript/">Initialize JavaScript</a> topic.

 <h2 id="menu_options">Options</h2>
 Menu widget options mostly coincide with the options of the jQuery UI Menu widget, with addition of the following custom ones: